-Juventus v Roma
+Kean scores winner against Mourinho's Roma

 Post update

-Wojciech Szczesny (Juventus) wins a free kick in the defensive half.
+Álvaro Morata (Juventus) wins a free kick in the defensive half.

 Post update